lodemo/CATANA/README.md

 ## Usage

+### Database

+All parts of the framework in some way interact with a database in which the crawled YouTube data and found face representation are stored.
+We use the python ORM-framework SQLAlchemy to support different underlying database technologies without code changes.
+By default CATANA expects a MySQL server configuration, but depending on the available technology this can be changed to i.e. a local SQLite for testing.

+All database configurations and credentials are set in the respective database.py file, residing in the modules directory.
+**database.py needs to be updated before usage!**

 ### Data Crawler

 Crawling is based on Scrapy.
 Main crawling for YouTube is implemented in two separated jobs in the youtubeAPICrawler directory.
 Crawl "populate" populates an existing MySQL database with static data of channels and should only be executes once at the beginning.
 Crawl "update" is the task for repeated crawl of dynamically data like view, or subscriber counts.
 This crawl also checks for new videos uploaded by the channels in the MySQL database and adds these to the database.
 In the work of CATANA this crawl was executed daily.

+database.py configuration resides in the crawler directory under youtubeAPICrawler/youtubeAPICrawler.

 ### Face Recognition Pipeline